jferrl/go-githubauth/README.md

  installationTokenSource := githubauth.NewInstallationTokenSource(installationID, appTokenSource)

- // oauth2.NewClient create a new http.Client that adds an Authorization header with the token.
- // Transport src use oauth2.ReuseTokenSource to reuse the token.
- // The token will be reused until it expires.
- // The token will be refreshed if it's expired. httpClient := oauth2.NewClient(context.Background(), installationTokenSource)
+ httpClient := oauth2.NewClient(context.Background(), installationTokenSource)
  githubClient := github.NewClient(httpClient)

  _, _, err = githubClient.PullRequests.CreateComment(context.Background(), "owner", "repo", 1, &github.PullRequestComment{